jgrier/flink-stuff/flink-influx-reporter/README.md

 InfluxDB Metrics Reporter for Apache Flink
 =============
+This project is just some glue code and configuration to reuse [metrics-influxdb](https://github.com/davidB/metrics-influxdb) in Apache Flink.

-To use this add the following configuration to your flink-conf.yaml file and place the JAR this project builds into your flink/lib directory:
+To use it add the following configuration to your flink-conf.yaml file and place the JAR this project builds into your flink/lib directory:

     metrics.reporters: influxdb